framedsc/Sitesource/README.md

 your windows path, as DocNet is a command line tool.

 ### Clone this repository
 After you've downloaded DocNet and made it available on the commandline, you can clone this repository to a folder using Github For Windows.
+However it's best to do that in your own fork.
+This requires you to create an account on Github, and when logged in, you can fork this repository to your own account (effectively creating a copy for yourself on Github) and clone *that* repository to your own
+PC.
+Changes made to that repository then have to be merged through a pull request.
+Github has a [guide](https://guides.github.com/activities/forking/) for this which explains the whole process for you.
+You'll be up and running in no time!

 The repository contains both a `Markdown` folder for source content and a `Site` folder which contains the generated site for testing.

 ### Adding content